What We Do

 Beechlawn House Nursing Home provides a continuum of social and medical care designed to support the needs of its residents, many of whom are living with chronic health problems that affect their ability to perform everyday activities.

-Beechlawn House Nursing Home has had regular inspections by the Health Information and Quality Authority (HIQA), most recently in November 2020.
+Beechlawn House Nursing Home is registered with the Health Information and Quality Authority (HIQA) as a designated centre under section 50 of the Health Act, 2007 on the Older Persons Register and has had regular inspections, most recently in November 2020.
 This short notice announced inspection awarded Beechlawn 100% compliance with HIQA regulations.

 We were created with a vocation to work…